jniemann66/ferocious/readme.md

 ## Menu Items

+Note: all items configured in the Options menu are *persistent* (ie they will be remembered next time you run the program) unless otherwise indicated.

 **Options/Converter Location ...**   Use this to specify the location of the **resampler.exe** converter

 **Options/Output File Options ...** This allows you to control the settings that govern the generation of automatically-generated output file names: